 Vet Price ComparisonBeta

-CMA provisional guidance
+CMA final guidance

 What the CMA expects veterinary practices to do

-Summary of proposals
+Summary of final remedies

 What practices should prepare